Morse theory and moduli spaces of self-avoiding polygonal linkages: Moduli spaces of cycle linkages and configurations

 \subsection{Smooth structures of moduli spaces}

-We first note that $\mathcal M^{+}(C_m)$ is a non-empty open subset of $\mathcal M(R_m)$, thus inheriting the induced smooth structure from $\mathcal M(R_m)$.
-Furthermore, we establish that $\mathcal M^{+}(C_m,\ell)$ carries the smooth structure of an embedded submanifold of $\mathcal M^{+}(C_m)$.
-For deeper relevant results, the reader is referred to the seminal works of Kapovich and Millson~\cite{Kapovich-1995, Kapovich-1996,Kapovich-2002}.
+We first note that $\mathcal M^{+}(C_m)$ is a non-empty open subset of $\mathcal M(R_m)$, so it inherits the induced smooth structure from $\mathcal M(R_m)$.
+Furthermore, we find that $\mathcal M^{+}(C_m,\ell)$ carries the smooth structure of an embedded submanifold of $\mathcal M^{+}(C_m)$.
+For deeper results on this topic, the reader is referred to the seminal works of Kapovich and Millson~\cite{Kapovich-1995, Kapovich-1996,Kapovich-2002}.